gbarillot/facebook_cover_resize/README.md

 = event_cover_tag source: @event.cover, original: @event.cover_size, offsets: @event.offsets, width: 500
 ```

-Note: Although this Gem handles resizing, you MUST consider the original Facebook width/height ratio,
+*Note:* Although this Gem handles resizing, you MUST respect the original Facebook width/height ratio,
 which is 1.91 (500/262).
 That's why you can only set the new width for your thumbnails,
 height is then automatically computed.

-Example: Let's say you need to display your thumbnails in a 250px wide container.
+*Example:* Let's say you need to display your thumbnails in a 250px wide container.
 You only have to
 call the Gem using this width, height being automatically set to 250 / 1.91 = 131px

 ### Life outside of Rails